yellows8/3dshax/README.md

 Codebase for Nintendo 3DS modded-FIRM("CFW"), for both Old3DS/New3DS.
 This also includes ctrserver, which is a network server which runs on the 3DS.
-This codebase originally started at roughly December 2012 - January 2013.
+This codebase originally started at roughly December 2012 - January 2013, which was finally released in January 2017.

 You *must* build this yourself.
 This codebase is *only* intended for those that can build this codebase themselves.
 Built binaries will+should not be released(hence the below build options).
 Hence, this is mainly for developers.